pauloconnell/profile2/README.md

 # Rebuilding my developer profile Comming soon : Sept/Oct 2024

 ## Deploying to gh pages
-I have a package which automates publishing to ghpages - just push changes to github 'main', then run 'npm run deploy' in 'main' branch and it will auto update the gh-page branch which has build for deployment
+I have the ghpages package which automates publishing to ghpages - just push changes to github 'main', then run 'npm run deploy'.
+This is where gh pages will auto merge to the 'gh-page' branch (where live PROD lives) and runs build for deployment

+# Next:
+-Add linkedin icon to message me in linked in
+-
+ update links in Full Stack section

+# Tech Debt

+feat: scroll to top of home.js should toggle hidden section to go back to hidden
+Refactor: Get rid of CSS class 'hoverDark'
+feat: Refactor CSS to BEM asap fade-in-info vs fadeInInfo => camelCase

 ## Git commit codeNames

 fix: Use this when you’re addressing a bug or an issue in the code.
 For example, fix: resolve crash on login screen.